-(c) Public and Private Recreational Facilities (i) Within the Shoreland Zone A to Tidal and Non-Tidal Area 0 300 (d)) Public and Private Water Access (i) Within the Shoreland Zone A to Tidal Areas only Adjacent 10,000 50 to mai mous only 10,000
+(c) Public and Private Recreational Facilities ., hin the Shoreland Zone A idal and Non-Tidal Areas 0 300 (d) Public and Private Water Access hin the Shoreland Zone A idal Areas only djacent 10,000 50 -

-- (2) Land below the normal high-water line of a water body or upland edge of a wetland and land beneath roads serving more than two (2) lots shall not be included toward calculating minimum lot area. - (3) Lots located on opposite sides of a public or private road shall be considered each a legally existing, separate tract or parcel of land unless such road was established by the owner of land on both sides thereof after September 22, 1971, or unless one or more of the lots are non-conforming and the parcels were described as one lot on the recorded deed at the time of the adoption of this Ordinance. - (4) The minimum width of any portion of any lot within one hundred (100) feet, horizontal distance, of the normal high-water line of a water body or upland edge of a wetland shall be equal to or greater than the shore frontage requirement for a lot with the proposed use. - (5) Except for an Accessory Dwelling Unit, as defined herein, herein, herein and the residential dwelling unit, principal governmental, institutional, commercial or industrial structure or use, or combination thereof, is constructed or established on a single parcel, all dimensional requirements shall be met for each additional dwelling unit, principal structure, or use. - (6) On lots created or used for private water access in accordance with Section 15.A.(1)(d), above, the only structures allowed are a pier or dock with a ramp and float and a single, non-residential building with a footprint of one thousand (1,000) square feet or less located either on land or a pier/dock.
+- (2) Land below the normal high-water line of a water body or upland edge of a wetland and land beneath roads serving more than two (2) lots shall not be included toward calculating minimum lot area. - (3) Lots located on opposite sides of a public or private road shall be considered each a legally existing, separate tract or parcel of land unless such road was established by the owner of land on both sides thereof after September 22, 1971, or unless one or more of the lots are non-conforming and the parcels were described as one lot on the recorded deed at the time of the adoption of this Ordinance. - (4) The minimum width of any portion of any lot within one hundred (100) feet, horizontal distance, of the normal high-water line of a water body or upland edge of a wetland shall be equal to or greater than the shore frontage requirement for a lot with the proposed use. - (5) Except for an Accessory Dwelling Unit, as defined herein, if more than one residential dwelling unit, principal governmental, institutional, commercial or industrial structure or use, or combination thereof, is constructed or established on a single parcel, all dimensional requirements shall be met for each additional dwelling unit, principal structure, or use. - (6) On lots created or used for private water access in accordance with Section 15.A.(1)(d), above, the only structures allowed are a pier or dock with a ramp and float and a single, non-residential building with a footprint of one thousand (1,000) square feet or less located either on land or a pier/dock.
 Both a pier or dock and a non-residential building are allowed on the lot. - (7) The Planning Board may approve clustered housing within the shoreland zone provided that the overall dimensional requirements, including frontage and lot area per dwelling unit, are met.
 When determining whether dimensional requirements are met, only land area within the shoreland zone shall be considered.